Skip to content

 Example test script

 This is an example test script that will give you more information about where a job is running.
-It has an optional sleep condition at the end.

 #!/bin/bash